Academic Policies & Regulations

-Any student wishing to withdraw from the University while in good academic standing must secure a Withdrawal form from the Enrollment Services Center and obtain the specified signatures.
+Any student wishing to withdraw from the University while in good academic standing must secure a Withdrawal form from the Center for Academic Success and Student Engagement and obtain the specified signatures.
 The date of official withdrawal is the date when the document is received by the Registrar, unless an end-of-the-term withdrawal is requested.
 Tuition refund (if any) is based on this date.
 A notation of withdrawal is made on the student’s transcript.

 Students who stop attending the University during a term and do not comply with the procedures for voluntary withdrawal will receive failing grades in all courses for which they registered and will not be readmitted to the University without the permission of the appropriate dean.